pharpend/louse/README.md

 ## Nomenclature

 The SFC has a trademark on the term "Git", so I can't use it in the name of my program without their permission.
-I looked in the thesaurus for synonyms to "git", and "decamp" came up.
+I looked in the thesaurus for synonyms to "git", and "louse" came up.
 It seems appropriate, because camping is vaguely reminiscent of free/open-source developers collaborating.

 ## Contact